yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_training/accelerated_training.md

 Model training step with mixed precision using classifical Adam algorithm [{prf:ref}`Adam_stochastic_gradient_descent_algorithm`].
 ```

-key elements in the mixed-precision training

-* Maintain a master copy of model parameters, optimizer momentums and variances with fp32 precision.
-* Before the model forward pass begins, allocate new storage to save model parameters in the fp16 format.
-* Perform forward pass, the produced activations will be saved as fp16.
-* Perform backward pass, the produced gradients will be saved as fp16.
-* Use fp16 gradients to update model parameters that are saved as fp32.

 We can estimate the memory storage consumption according to the following table.
 Denote the model parameter size by $\Phi$.
 Let the storage unit be byte.
 We need $16\Phi$ memory storage in total.